Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **To analyze a CSV:** Upload a CSV file and ask a question about its content.
 The bot will use the CSV data as context for its answer.
 - **To analyze a PDF:** Upload a PDF file and ask a question about its content.
 The bot will use the PDF text as context for its answer.
 - **Note:** You can upload up to 3 images every 6 hours.
 If you reach the limit, you can still ask text questions.
+- **Resume conversations:** Select any recent chat from the sidebar to continue where you left off.

 ---